Blake Countess: Auburn

 On May 13, 2015, Countess announced his decision to transfer from Michigan.
 After a brief recruiting process with various different schools, on May 26 he announced he would be a graduate transfer for the 2015 Auburn Tigers football team, and his enrollment was official by May 28.
 He had also been recruited by Arizona, Oklahoma and Oklahoma State.

 Professional career

-Philadelphia Eagles
+Philadelphia Eagles (first stint)

-Countess was selected by the Eagles in the sixth round, 196th overall, in the 2016 NFL Draft.
+Countess was selected by the Eagles in the sixth round, 196th overall, in the 2016 NFL draft.
 On September 3, 2016, he was released by the Eagles.

-Los Angeles Rams
+Los Angeles Rams (first stint)

-On September 6, 2016, Countess was signed to the Los Angeles Rams practice squad.
+On September 6, 2016, Countess was signed to the practice squad of the Los Angeles Rams.
 He was promoted to the Rams' active roster on November 18, 2016.

-In Week 3 of the 2018 season, Countess returned two kicks for 51 yards and recovered a blocked punt for a touchdown in a 35-23 win over the Los Angeles Chargers, earning him NFC Special Teams Player of the Week.
+In Week 3 of the 2018 season, Countess returned two kicks for 51 yards and recovered a blocked punt for a touchdown in a 35–23 win over the Los Angeles Chargers, earning him NFC Special Teams Player of the Week.

 On March 12, 2019, the Rams tendered Countess as a restricted free agent.

 On May 2, 2019, the Rams waived Countess.